-Police: 2 people die in Shelton car crash
+Police: 2 people die, 5 hurt, in Shelton car crash

 SHELTON, Conn.
-(AP) — Police say two people were killed and several others were injured in a two-vehicle crash in Shelton.
+(AP) — Police say two people, including a pregnant woman, have died and five others have been injured in a two-vehicle crash in Shelton.

 The crash occurred on Route 110, also known as River Road, at about 7 p.m.
 Sunday.